What Are The Best Debit Cards For Kids (And Teens)?

 2. GoHenry

-You start by opening a bank account in your (the parent’s) name.
+GoHenry is a family banking tool that helps you teach your kids how to handle money.
+You start by opening a bank account in your (the parents’) name.
 The “parent” account is a control center for up to four “child” accounts.
+Money is transferred into the parent account from your main bank account.

-As the parent, you can transfer money into each child account as you wish.
-You can set up regular, automated transfers, or you can make random transfers.
+As the parent, you can transfer money into each child’s account.
+You can set up regular, automated transfers or make random transfers.
+Each child gets a debit card to spend the money you’ve transferred into their account.

 Other features of the GoHenry debit card include:

 You can try GoHenry for 30 days for free.
-After that, GoHenry’s Family plans are set at $9.98 per family (for up to 4 children), and the individual child is priced at $4.99.
+Afterward, GoHenry’s Family plans are set at $9.98 per family (for up to 4 children), and the individual child is priced at $4.99.
 Families with 3 or 4 children can pay one low rate for everyone.
+You can cancel your membership anytime.

 3. FamZoo Prepaid Mastercard